 Direct advocacy was supported by media outreach.
 ETTW approached Brussels-based media outlets ("The Brussels Times", Politico Europe) to publish press releases on the MobileCIT project.
-This would have allowed us to highlight the project and the policy proposals to the EU policy actors.
+This would have allowed to highlight the project and the policy proposals to the EU policy actors.
 The media outlets did not follow up on the press releases, demonstrating low interest in the situation of mobile Europeans.
-There were no publications made as a result of the editorial choices of these media outlets.
-This demonstrates a persisting wide disregard of or lack of interest in the cause of mobile EU citizens among wider audiences, even in EU- specialised contexts.

-In the upcoming sub-chapters, each of the advocacy letters is referred to in more detail.
+In the upcoming sub-chapters, each of the advocacy letters is referred to in more detail, to demonstrate their differences and how each of them has been adjusted to the specific policy actor to better capture their attention and provide a base for their feedback.